Louise Mountbatten: Crown princess

 The marriage between Louise and Gustav Adolf was by all accounts a love match and described as very happy.
 She was also liked by her mother-in-law because of her friendly nature, although they seldom saw each other, as Queen Victoria spent most of her time in Italy.
 The fact that the queen spent most of her time abroad meant that Louise took on many royal duties from the beginning, which was initially hard for her as she was at this point described as quite shy.

 After the queen's death in 1930, Louise was officially the first lady of the nation, expected to perform all the duties of a queen, twenty years before she actually became queen.
 This meant that Louise was to take over the protection of all the organisations and associations traditionally assigned to the queen.
 She was made the protector of the Swedish Red Cross, Children's Hospital of Crown Princess Louise, Eugenia Home, Drottningens centralkommitté ('Queen's Emergency Relief Committee'), Arbetsflitens Befrämjande ('The Promoting of Diligence'), Sophiahemmet and Svenska Hemslöjdsföreningarns Riksförbund ('Swedish Handicraft's Society').

 Regarding this matter, Louise remarked: "It is hard for me to be the protector of different institutions, as I have been accustomed to practical work, as an ordinary person, before my marriage".
 As a former nurse, a fact she was proud to point out, Louise was interested in improving the working conditions for nurses.

-Louise's only child, a daughter, was stillborn on 30 May 1925.
+On 30 May 1925, Louise gave birth to her only child, a stillborn daughter.